gemjc/journal_clubs/README.md

 #### 2025-11-28, 1 p.m.
 ["Who Has to Work Harder, Girls or Boys?"
 Children's Gender Stereotypes About Required Effort in Math and Reading, Lassetter et al., 2025](https://onlinelibrary.wiley.com/doi/10.1111/desc.70025)\
+This work explores how gender stereotypes emerge from an early age and affect women's pursuit of prestigious careers.
+Previous research has shown that these stereotypes are endorsed by, and influence the interests of, children as young as six [(Bian et al., 2017)](https://www.science.org/doi/full/10.1126/science.aah6524).
+In this article, the authors examine the relationship between the effort required in maths and reading, and self-efficacy, interest, and anxiety in these subjects, as well as how these factors evolve with age.
+Younger children reported that effort was less of a requirement for their own gender than for others, but this effect disappeared in older children.
+Children who believed that their gender needed to work harder to be good at a subject also reported lower self-efficacy in that subject.
+Older children reported lower interest in it.
 Presented by Violetta Zujovic

 #### 2026-01-30, 1 p.m.